- 1 Arterial Supply to the Brain

 The terminal branches of the vertebral and internal carotid arteries all anastomose to form a circular blood vessel, called the Circle of Willis.

 There are three main (paired) constituents of the Circle of Willis:

 - Anterior cerebral arteries – terminal branches of the internal carotid arteries.

 - Internal carotid arteries – located immediately proximal to the origin of the middle cerebral arteries.

-- Posterior cerebral arteries – terminal branches of the vertebral arteries.
+- Posterior cerebral arteries – terminal branches of the basilar artery

 To complete the circle, two ‘connecting vessels’ are also present: